●▬ ▬ ●●●▬

 point of power measurement was relocated to the transmitter RF output, away from the often-dangerous DC high voltage final

 vacuum tube input.
-Today’s 1.5 kW PEP output limit is, therefore, more or less an artifact carried over from our 1,000
+Today’s 1.5 kW PEP output limit is, therefore, an artifact carried over from our 1,000-watt legacy.

 September 25, 2015